rmbolger/Posh-IBWAPI/README.md

 # Quick Start

 Every WAPI call needs a host, version, and credentials.
 Set them once for the session with `Set-IBConfig` and you won't need to add them to every call.
-If your grid is still using self-signed certs, you may also need to use the `-IgnoreCertificateValidation` parameter.
+If your grid is still using self-signed certs, you may also need to use the `-SkipCertificateCheck` parameter.
 In addition to standard version numbers like `'2.2'`, the `-WAPIVersion` parameter also accepts `'latest'` and will query the grid master for the latest supported version.

 ```powershell
 Set-IBConfig -host gridmaster.example.com -version latest -cred (Get-Credential) -IgnoreCert